dexalius/slicing_company_profile/README.md

 # GREEN PARADISE

-This website uses html, css, javascript and bootstrap, as well as the tools used by vscode.
+This website uses html, css, javascript and bootstrap, as well as the tools used by vscode. <br>
+To see the results visit this link : [https://dexalius.github.io/slicing_company_profile/](https://dexalius.github.io/slicing_company_profile/)

 ## Preview